Jennifer Adams, Escrow Officer - 816-388-7000

 Lenders require the homeowner to purchase title insurance, just as they call for fire insurance and other types of coverage to protect their financial investment in the property.
 A lender's policy insures that the mortgage is valid and the lien priority is correct.
 In addition, title insurance is required for lenders who package and sell their loans in the secondary mortgage market.

-For the homeowner to be covered, he or she must purchase an owner's policy in addition to the required lender or mortgageee policy.
+For the homeowner to be covered, he or she must purchase an owner's policy in addition to the required lender or mortgagee policy.

 A separate owner's policy is the best policy.